 Is the Aokigahara Forest haunted?

-Due to magnetic interference, your cell phone GPS may not work, and often, compasses do not work.
-Luckily, there is a well-marked path that will lead you out of the forest.
-Those who want to do off-trail hiking in the Aokigahara Forest need to memorize the maps near the entrance if they do not have their own.
-Even then, you will get very lost without the aid of a topological elevation map.
+Luckily, there is a well-marked cement path that cuts directly through the forest.
 The forest is almost silent due to a low density of wildlife and few visitors.
-As a result, it is a creepy forest to walk in, even with another person.
 It can be unnerving to hear the leaves crunch and the branches crack.
 It is easy to see how these legends of yurei continue to exist, but it’s not haunted.
-It's a forest and most forests have twigs that rustle in the wind.
+It’s a forest and most forests have twigs that rustle in the wind.